nautnatic/ans-safety-validation/README.md

 However, before running the command you need to export the environment variable PEPO_PATH either manually or automatically with *direnv*.
 REPO_PATH should be set to the path of the arena-rosnav repository.

+Additionally, please make sure that the forwarded ports and volume mount paths are not blocked on your host machine.

 # Interacting with the container
 ## Enter the shell directly
 The following command executes the shell in the ros container, where you can execute the *roslaunch* command to manage the simulation.

 	docker exec -it -w $ARENA_ROSNAV_MOUNTED ros /bin/zsh

+Please note that you have to define the environment variable ARENA_ROSNAV_MOUNTED before execution.

 You can exit the container shell with the following command: